microsoft/react-native-windows-samples/docs/native-modules-jsvalue.md

 ## Runtime Type Checking and Conversions

 While most unsupported operations will cause compilation errors, some operations on JSValues require checking at runtime that the stored type is compatible with the operation.
-Some operations may throw runtime exceptions, or produce unexpected behavior as type conversions fail and default values are returned.
+Some operations may throw runtime exceptions or produce unexpected behavior as type conversions fail and default values are returned.

 More examples should hopefully clarify this: